-When a market consolidates, to resume the trend we need price to break out of the range.
-Breakout trading carries its own inherent risks but as I mentioned in a post about failure test trading, you can position before the breakout occurs.
+When a market consolidates, to resume the trend we need the price to break out of the range.
+Breakout trading carries its inherent risks but as I mentioned in a post about failure test trading, you can position before the breakout occurs.

 Let’s look back at the previous chart to see how we could have positioned long in this market.
 It doesn’t matter if you are swing trading for bigger gains or day trading for income, this concept applies to any approach.

 This is a shallow pullback in terms of the overall length of the full impulse swing.
-We have a price pattern that we can use to get positioned in this uptrend when price transitions from consolidation to trending price action.
+We have a price pattern that we can use to get positioned in this uptrend when the price transitions from consolidation to trending price action.

 - Price has formed clear tops and bottoms in this horizontal range.
 Traders will position upon a breakout of this range but they have the higher pivot before the range to concern themselves with.
-You can see price did have a slight rejection at resistance prior to the big break.
-Traders may have considered that a failed test of resistance and exited their position when price closed back below the pivot resistance.
+You can see price did have a slight rejection at resistance before the big break.
+Traders may have considered that a failed test of resistance and exited their position when the price closed back below the pivot resistance.

-- Price action shows tests of low and were quickly regained two very obvious times.
+- Price action shows tests of low and was quickly regained two very obvious times.
 Astute traders could position inside the range at the close or break of highs of those failure test candlesticks.
 Traders that do so, as we may have seen evident by that larger momentum candlesticks, were well in profit before the ultimate resistance test occurred.

 We did not need to see a full retracement to get involved in this uptrend.
 We did not miss the move which could have resulted in a trading plan breakdown as “missing the move” became more important than following your trading strategy.